mmehr1988/miniature-telegram/README.md

 API stands for Application Programming Interface.
 To understand the purpose of APIs see the below example from MDN Web Docs.

-“>” think about the electricity supply in your house, apartment, or other dwellings.
+> "think about the electricity supply in your house, apartment, or other dwellings.
 If you want to use an appliance in your house, you plug it into a plug socket and it works.
-You don't try to wire it directly into the power supply — to do so would be really inefficient and, if you are not an electrician, difficult and dangerous to attempt.
+You don't try to wire it directly into the power supply — to do so would be really inefficient and, if you are not an electrician, difficult and dangerous to attempt."

 There are two types of Web APIs: Browser APIs and Third-Party APIs.
 For this assignment, we used browser API’s in combination with Javascript to create this app.